Stoner's BC-453 Deluxe Receiver with a 6SN7 product detector.

 o headphone jack

-I don't know what the purposes the 6SN7's serve on the BC-453.
-I'm guessing something to do with AVC that ties into improving SSB reception?
+Originally I didn't know the 6SN7's functioned as a product detector.
+So I wrote the following.
+I'm guessing they have something to do with the AVC that ties into improving SSB reception?
 One other triode section might be for 1st stage of AF preamp?
-Those two fuctions could be done with one 6SN7, though.
+Those two fuctions could be provided with one 6SN7, though.
 Right?
-Why would he put another 6SN7 in the BC-453.
+Why would the builder put another 6SN7 in the BC-453?
 Dunno; gotta do some research.
 You guys have any thoughts on this?

-The way he handled access to the BFO can is also creative.
-To provide top of chassis access (versus original side of chassis access) to the BFO adjustment cap, he made two cuts into the chassis on either side of the can, then bent the side of the chassis 90 degrees upward.
+The builder handled access to the BFO control in a very creative way.
+To provide top of chassis access (versus original side of chassis access) to the BFO adjustment control, he made two cuts in the chassis on either side of the can, then bent the side of the chassis 90 degrees upward.
 Neat.

-The workmanship on this receiver is outstanding.
-Whoever built this system was someone of your caliber: superior skills, expertise and knowledge.
+The workmanship in this receiver is outstanding.
+Whoever built this radio was someone with superior electronic and mechanical skills and knowledge.
 I can imagine that it took several months to design, fabricate, build, test, and retest and tweak this system.
-And the result is pretty amazing.
+And the result is amazing.
 After completing it, I bet the builder was damn proud of how well this receiver performs!